 Based on historic text by Hartwell James, 1899

 Zachary Taylor was a distinguished general and the 12th President of the United States.
 Taylor was born in Orange County, Virginia, on November 24, 1784.
 His boyhood was spent on his father’s farm while acquiring education at the common schools of the neighborhood.
 When he was 24 years old, his brother, Hancock, died.
 He had held a lieutenant’s commission in the army, and Zachary now applied for it, and it was given to him.

-In 1810, Taylor was made a captain and, the same year wed Margaret Smith.
+In 1810, Taylor was made a captain, and the same year, he wed Margaret Smith.
 The pair would eventually have six children.
 His only son, Richard, would grow up to become a lieutenant general in the Confederate Army.
 One of his daughters, Sarah, would grow up to marry Jefferson Davis, the future President of the Confederate States of America, in 1835.

 Taylor did not wish Sarah to marry him, but the wedding took place anyway.
 However, Sarah would die just three months into the marriage.
 Taylor and Davis would not get along for more than a decade, only reconciling in 1847 at the Battle of Buena Vista, where Davis distinguished himself as a colonel.